robbintt/outlines/docs/gpt4/increasing-happiness-praxis.md

 ## Daily Happiness Checklist

-This checklist came from combining the suggestions from::w
+This checklist came from combining the suggestions from:
   - "reducing neuroticism"
   - "increasing locus of control"
   - "improving your happiness set point"